 The development of new material systems includes the formulation and synthesis of feedstocks for 3D-printing.
 The aim is to adapt the processing properties of the feedstocks for the 3D-printing process used so that components can be manufactured with high quality and at the same time the material properties desired by the customer are achieved.
 Examples of this include setting the pourability of powder batches or adjusting the flow properties of slurries for additive manufacturing.

-The Fraunhofer Center HTL produces prototypes and small series on behalf of customers.
+Fraunhofer Center HTL produces prototypes and small series on behalf of customers.
 The customer inquiries are first checked for feasibility.
 Upon customer request, recommendations for the construction of components can also be made.
-For the 3D printing of the components, two complementary, modern, additive manufacturing processes are available in the form of a stereolithography printer and a powder bed printer (see Nachum, S.; Vogt, J.; Raether, F.: Additive Manufacturing of Ceramics: Stereolithography versus Binder Jetting).
-In addition, HTL is developing new additive manufacturing processes that promise particularly high material quality.
+For the 3D printing of the components, two complementary, modern, additive manufacturing processes are available in the form of a stereolithography printer and a powder bed printer (Publication: Additive Manufacturing of Ceramics).
+In addition, the HTL is developing new additive manufacturing processes that promise particularly high material quality.